 Lorem ipsum

-Wednesday 5 March 2008This is over 16 years old.
+Wednesday 5 March 2008This is close to 17 years old.
 Be careful.

 One of the things I enjoy about my current job at Tabblo is that I get to implement print design.
 I like working at the intersection of engineering and graphic design.
 Sometimes I have to explain engineers to designers, and sometimes designers to engineers.